PHYSICIAN PRACTICE PROFILE – ANESTHESIOLOGY

 *Allopathic and osteopathic physicians will be considered equally

 *American born and trained physicians and foreign-born physicians who have completed a US residency and/or fellowship will be considered equally.
-H1-B Visa candidates will be considered.
+J-1 and H1-B Visa candidates will be considered.

 *In-practice physicians, residents or fellows, and military-trained physicians will be considered equally